Why Reach Internationals

 Most importantly, all could bring the gospel back to their home countries and share the great news of Christ with those who may otherwise never have an opportunity to hear.

-Some years ago, Mark Rentz offered an insight to the readers of Newsweek that is even more true today.
+For many years the strategic importance of reaching internationals has been recognized.
+Mark Rentz offered an insight to the readers of Newsweek that is even more true today.
 “What a great irony it is,” wrote Rentz, ” …that we alienate on our own soil the citizens of nations we journey great lengths to influence…The next wave of world leaders is here.
 Influence the world; go out and make a foreign friend.” –Newsweek, “Diplomats in Our Backyard,” 2/16/87, p.
 10.

 Newsweek is not the only publication that has recognized the tremendous potential of internationals studying in our land.
 Here’s what the Washington Times said about the future impact of Mainland Chinese who study in America.
 “Never before in human history have so many young talents, coming from one country in ever increasing numbers, studied in another.
 Can this unprecedented phenomenon pass through history without notable impact? – Washington Times, “China’s Future Molded at U.S. Colleges,” Chong-Pin Lin, 2/17/95, p.
 A18.